-The principal investigators from five recently completed major aspirin trials (ARRIVE1, ASCEND2, ASPREE3-5, AspECT6 and seAFOod7) met at the Royal Society of Edinburgh on the 20th September 2018 to share their interpretation of important new findings.
+The principle investigators from five recently completed major aspirin trials (ARRIVE1, ASCEND2, ASPREE3-5, AspECT6 and seAFOod7) met at the Royal Society of Edinburgh on the 20th September 2018 to share their interpretation of important new findings.
 The delegates and presenters included professors of neurology, epidemiology, gastroenterology, oncology and pharmacology.
 This meeting facilitates scientists to connect, debate and clarify the knowledge base for current aspirin use and further investigation.

 The International Aspirin Foundation is unique in its ability to bring together global experts in aspirin to a forum in which in-depth and energetic debate of the currently available data can take place.
 This meeting gathered respected scientists from many different disciplines of medicine and science, which allowed challenge and sophisticated discussion of the recently completed aspirin trials with other delegates and the principal investigators.

 Professor John McNeil, Head of Epidemiology and Preventative Medicine, Monash University, Melbourne, Australia presented his data for the first time taking the audience through the ASPREE trial.
 The ARRIVE trial was presented on behalf of Professor J Michael Gaziano by Professor Peter Rothwell, Professor of Neurology at the University of Oxford, world expert in aspirin and member of the ARRIVE Steering Committee.
 Jane Armitage, Professor of Clinical Trials and Epidemiology at the University of Oxford presented the ASCEND data.
 The AspECT trial findings were delivered by Professor Janusz Jankowski from NICE, UK and Professor Mark Hull from the University of Leeds took the audience through the findings and interpretation of the seAFOod trial.